plentymarkets/docs-raw/plentyInterface/Item.md

 ## Contracts<a name="item_salesprice_contracts"></a>
 ### SalesPriceAccountRepositoryContract<a name="item_contracts_salespriceaccountrepositorycontract"></a>

-The contract for the sales price account repository
+The contract for the sales price referrer account repository

 #### Namespace